 In 2018, Anthem Inc. paid a $16 million settlement for a data breach affecting 79 million individuals.

-Adhering to HIPAA compliance safeguards not only patient trust but also shields contact centers from costly fines and legal action.
-Call center quality assurance software can help ensure proper handling of PHI by providing monitoring tools and compliance checks for agent interactions.
+Call center quality assurance software helps ensure proper handling of PHI by providing monitoring tools and compliance checks for agent interactions.

 TCPA call center compliance regulations include: